Admission & Academic Information

 All other general requirements for the Bachelor’s and Master’s degree programs that comprise an Accelerated Bachelor’s Plus Master’s Degree Program must be satisfied.

-The curriculum will follow the existing curriculum in the undergraduate and graduate degree programs comprising the Accelerated Bachelor’s Plus Master’s Degree Program for more information on the course listing click on the approved programs below:
+For more information on the course listing click on the approved programs below:

 Second Master's Degree